ni/systemlink-operations-handbook/handbook/python-dataplugins/python-dataplugins.md

 ## Error Handling

 Python DataPlugins can raise errors in all callback functions.
-The raised error will be transported to DIAdem, LabVIEW or SystemLink DataFinder.
+The raised error is transported and displayed in DIAdem, LabVIEW, or SystemLink DataFinder.

 ```python
 def read_store(self, parameter):